- How is retinoblastoma treated?

-A PBSCT is a complex treatment that can cause life-threatening side effects.
-If the doctors think your child may benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff is experienced in doing the procedure and managing the recovery period.
+A SCT is a complex treatment that can cause life-threatening side effects.
+If the doctors think your child can benefit from a transplant, the best place to have this done is at a nationally recognized cancer center where the staff has experience with the procedure and with managing the recovery period.

 A stem cell transplant often requires a long hospital stay and can be very expensive, often costing well over $100,000.
-Because the procedure is so expensive, you should be sure to get a written approval from your insurer before treatment if it is recommended for your child.
+Be sure to get a written approval from your insurer before treatment if it is recommended for your child.
 Even if the transplant is covered by your insurance, your co-pays or other costs could easily amount to many thousands of dollars.
 It is important to find out what your insurer will cover before the transplant to get an idea of what you might have to pay.

 Possible side effects

-Possible early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the “Chemotherapy” section), and can be severe.
-They are caused by damage to the bone marrow and other quickly dividing tissues of the body.
-Side effects can include:
+The early complications and side effects are basically the same as those caused by any other type of high-dose chemotherapy (see the “Chemotherapy” section), and can be severe.
+They can include: